trekhleb/angular-library-seed/README.md

 - `brew install node` for Mac.

 ### Yarn
 [Yarn package manager](https://yarnpkg.com/en/) is optional but highly recommended.
+If you prefer to work with `npm` directly you may ignore this step.

-It installs library dependencies faster and also locks theirs versions.
-It has [more advantages](https://yarnpkg.com/en/) but these two are pretty attractive.
+Yarn installs library dependencies faster and also locks theirs versions.
+It has [more advantages](https://yarnpkg.com/en/) but these two are already pretty attractive.

 Install Yarn by following the [instructions](https://yarnpkg.com/en/docs/install).

 - `brew install yarn` for Mac.

-If you prefer to work with `npm` directly you may ignore this step.

 ## Installing
 - `fork` this repo
 - `clone` your fork
 - `yarn install` to install required dependencies (or `npm i`)

+## Build the library
+- `yarn build` for building the library once
+- `yarn build:watch` for building the library and watch for file changes